-Also, you could get names of many of the individuals who have died in Syria and do a luminary ceremony like the Relay for Life (American Cancer) does - with these individual's names on the bags and an evening of remembering their lives. $5 a bag with a candle lit at night in a circle on on the high-school track.
+Also, you could get names of many of the individuals who have died in Syria and do a luminary ceremony like the Relay for Life (American Cancer) does - with these individual's names on the bags and an evening of remembering their lives.

 If you need more info on this just contact me.
 I'd be glad to share more.

 My old high school has car washes in the warmer months.
 If there is a spigot you can use, you could probably borrow a hose and buckets and use old donated towels for scrubbing.
 All you'd need to buy is a bottle of car wash liquid.